In this lesson, we’ll discuss the proper ways to unload, setup, and transport the single unit hitch portable restroom.

 Once disconnected, you’ll want to relocate your truck to a spot that’s near the drop off location.
 This will prevent you from having to roll it a long distance later by hand.
 Next you’ll lower your tailgate, unstrap the unit, and push it to the end of your tailgate lift.
 Be sure not to lower the wheels on the unit until it’s been safely removed from your vehicle.
 Failing to do so, could cause the unit to unexpectedly roll off.
 After you’ve pushed the unit to the edge of your tailgate, slowly lower it to the ground with the mechanical lift while keeping an eye on it at all times.

-Now that the trailer has been safely lowered to the ground, you’ll want to connect the trailer tongue by removing it from inside the cab of your truck and inserting it into the front receptacle on the trailer.
+Now that the trailer has been safely lowered to the ground, you’ll want to connect the trailer tongue by removing it from inside of the restroom and inserting it into the front receptacle on the trailer.
 You’ll then need to lock it into place by using the hitch pin which can often be found attached to the trailer or tongue.

 After the tongue is secure, you’ll want to lower the wheels on each side of the trailer.
 To do this, you’ll need to push down and in simultaneously on the attached wheel bar assembly until it’s safely nestled inside the steel bar clip.
 Then you’ll need to lock each wheel into place by using the attached D-Rings to ensure it won’t break free while in tow.
 Once all the clips and pins are properly placed, you can then move the unit to the desired location.
 While unloading, be sure to communicate with the customer to see if they would like the unit to remain up on the wheels or lowered to the ground.
 The customer may also need a quick tutorial on how to properly raise and lower the unit themselves.